State Is the Hard Part of Production Agents

 The Path Forward

 Building reliable agents is no longer about finding the "perfect prompt".
 It is about building a cache-aware, transactional runtime for LLMs.
-As we move toward systems that manage their own memory and state, the core engineering question remains:
+A reliable agent is not one that remembers everything in its context window.
+It is one whose runtime can prove what happened, recover safely, and replay the path from intention to committed state.
+As we move toward systems that manage their own memory and state, the core engineering question remains: Is your agent’s state a probabilistic byproduct of a chat log, or a deterministic projection of a validated event log?

 References